vasilisa-iatckova/version_control_assignment/assignment.md

 If the version control concepts or `git` commands are still confusing to you, consider re-reading and following the online notes, or check out an interactive tutorial like [Learn Git Branching](https://learngitbranching.js.org/).

 #### The Assignment:
- 0. Create a branch in this assignment repository named `submission`, then list all the branches you have:
+ 0. Create a branch in this assignment repository named `submission`, then list all the branches you have (Hint: look at the Branch chapter of notes on how branches work, how to create new ones, and check existing branches):

     ```bash
     # git command used and new list of branches
     ```

- 1. List the current `remote` name and hyperlink destination of this assignment repository.
+ 1. List the current `remote` name and hyperlink destination of this assignment repository (Hint: if you are not sure, add `--help` after your command to check remotes.).

     ```bash
     # your git command and output here